farmera/sare_grant/study_results_drones.md

 * Section treatments were analyzed during early, mid, and late-season growth.

-The development and growth of the leafy part of the sugar cane plant plays an important role in helping maximize the interception of solar energy for photosynthesis.
+The development and growth of the leafy part of the sugar cane plant plays a role in helping to maximize the interception of solar energy for photosynthesis.
 This leads to the accumulation of biomass and ultimately to a higher crop yield.
-Our first successful data capture occurred just a week following treatment of the section plots with nitrogen.
+Our first successful data capture occurred just a week following treatment of the sections with nitrogen.

 ![](img/2017-04-25_001_3_CIR.png)
 ![](img/2017-04-25_001_3_NDVI.png)